ramuit44/lolaNestedTreeAccordion/README.md

-# AngularJS tree accordion with multiple depth
+# Lola Nested Panel Tree AngularJS accordion with multilevel depth

   - Allows for a nested tree structure
   - Works with (or without) `ng-repeat`